aprilmayjune135/aNewSpring/README.md

 # aNewSpring Assignment - Pandemic
 ## Assignment Subject
-Build a simulation (using `JAVA`) that models this virus spread on a grid of `n`*`n` persons.
+Build a simulation (using `JAVA`) that models this virus spread on a grid of `n`*`n` persons.<br />
-The simulation, running over a number of `rounds`, will be based on the simple assumption that the virus spreads through `contact` between adjacent people.
+The simulation, running over a number of `rounds`, will be based on the simple assumption that the virus spreads through `contact` between adjacent people.<br />
-If the number of contacts reaches a `infection threshol`, a person will become `infected`.
+If the number of contacts reaches a `infection threshol`, a person will become `infected`.<br />
-When an infected person is surrounded by more than a `recovery threshold` of infected people, the virus will die out and that person will `recover` and become uninfected again.
+When an infected person is surrounded by more than a `recovery threshold` of infected people, the virus will die out and that person will `recover` and become uninfected again.<br />

-For example, a simulation on an 8x8 grid, with 7 rounds, an infection threshold of 3, a recovery threshold of 6 and 3 infected persons to start with can be run with a command similar to the following:
+For example, a simulation on an 8x8 grid, with 7 rounds, an infection threshold of 3,<br />
+a recovery threshold of 6 and 3 infected persons to start with can be run with a command similar to the following:
 ```
 java pandemic 8 7 3 6 [<4,7>,<4,8>,<5,8>,<6,8>]
 ```